OfficeDev/office-js-docs-pr.pt-br/docs/publish/publish-task-pane-and-content-add-ins-to-an-add-in-catalog.md

 2. Especifique a URL do _conjunto de sites do SharePoint pai_ do catálogo de suplementos.

-    Por exemplo, se a URL do catálogo de Suplementos do Office é:
+    Por exemplo, se a URL do catálogo de Suplementos do Office for:

     - `https:// _domain_ /sites/ _AddinCatalogSiteCollection_ /AgaveCatalog`